Introduction

 Conclusion

-There are many types and systems of farming having unique characteristics, objectives & methods.
-Each farming system has its advantages and disadvantages, and farmers often choose a system based on their resources, goals, and environmental conditions.
+Many farming types and systems have unique characteristics, objectives & methods.
+Each farming system has advantages and disadvantages, and farmers often choose a system based on their resources, goals, and environmental conditions.
 It is essential to consider sustainable farming practices that maintain soil health, conserve biodiversity, and minimize environmental impacts.